Esri/arcgis-maps-sdk-flutter-samples/README.md

    |__ arcgis_maps_package
 ```

-- Use flutter pub upgrade to configure the dependencies
+Use `flutter pub upgrade` to configure the dependencies.

 ```
 flutter pub upgrade
 ```

-- Configure arcgis_maps_core
+Install arcgis_maps_core.

 ```
 dart run arcgis_maps install
 ```

-- Now you are ready to run the samples app!
+Now you are ready to run the samples app!

 ## Running the Samples app